DOC2PPT: Automatic Presentation Slides Generation from Scientific Documents: Introduction

 Creating presentations is often a work of art.
 It requires skills to abstract complex concepts and conveys them in a concise and visually pleasing manner.
-Consider the steps involved in creating presentation slides based on a white paper or manuscript: One needs to 1) establish a storyline that will connect with the audience, 2) identify essential sections and components that support the main message, 3) delineate the structure of that content, e.g., the ordering/length of the sections, 4) summarize the content in a concise form, e.g., punchy bullet points, 5) gather figures that help communicate the message accurately and engagingly, and 6) arrange these elements (e.g., text, figures, and graphs) in a logical and aesthetically pleasing manner on each slide.
+Consider the steps involved in creating presentation slides based on a white paper or manuscript: One needs to 1) establish a storyline that will connect with the audience, 2) identify essential sections and components that support the main message, 3) delineate the structure of that content, e.g., the ordering/length of the sections, 4) summarize the content in a concise form, e.g., punchy bullet points, and 5) gather figures that help communicate the message accurately and engagingly.

 Can machines emulate this laborious process by \textit{learning} from the plethora of example manuscripts and slide decks created by human experts?
-We argue that this is an area where AI can enhance humans' productivity, e.g., by drafting slides for humans to build upon.
-This would open up new opportunities to human-AI collaboration, e.g., one could quickly generate a slide deck by revising the draft or simply generate slide decks of many papers and skim them through to digest a lot of material quickly.

-However, building such a system poses unique challenges in vision and language understanding.
+Building such a system poses unique challenges in vision-and-language understanding.
 Both the input (a manuscript) and output (a slide deck) contain tightly coupled visual and textual elements; thus, it requires multimodal reasoning.
 Further, there are significant differences in the presentation: compared to manuscripts, slides tend to be more \textit{concise} (e.g., containing bullet points rather than full sentences), \textit{structured} (e.g., each slide has a fixed screen real estate and delivers one or few messages), and \textit{visual-centric} (e.g., figures are first-class citizens, the visual layout plays an important role, etc.).

 Existing literature only partially addresses some of the challenges above.
 Document summarization~\cite{cheng16ext-summ,chopra16seq2seq-summ} aims to find a concise text summary of the input, but it does not deal with images/figures and lacks multimodal understanding.
 Cross-modal retrieval~\cite{frome13devise,kiros14text-image-emb} focuses on finding a multimodal embedding space but does not produce summarized outputs.
 Multimodal summarization~\cite{zhu18msmo} deals with both (summarizing documents with text and figures), but it lacks the ability to produce structured output (as in slides).
 Furthermore, none of the above addresses the challenge of finding an optimal visual layout of each slide.
 While assessing visual aesthetics have been investigated~\cite{marchesotti11assessing}, exiting work focuses on photographic metrics for images that would not translate to slides.
 These aspects make ours a unique task in the vision-and-language literature.